jmstrick93/jmstrick93.github.io/_posts/2017-08-23-clarkes_second_law.markdown

 As it turns out, I enjoyed every minute of it.
 I enjoyed it because it allowed me to combine my passion for languages, the satisfaction I get from practical problem-solving, and my need for creative expression all into one activity that would actually pay the bills.
 Having spent a year working a demanding paralegal job that basically did not involve any of these things, I understood the value of what I had found.
 Most people work for a living, but very few ever find work that they can honestly say they love.
 Just a few years ago, making this change would have been nearly impossible, but I am lucky enough to live in a time where a wealth of information is just a click away.
 I am very lucky that this opportunity has been presented to me, and I am going to take it.

-*The only way of discovering the limits of the possible is to venture a little way past them into the impossible. - Arthur C. Clarke's Second Law*
+*"The only way of discovering the limits of the possible is to venture a little way past them into the impossible." - Arthur C. Clarke's Second Law*